microsoft/real-time-blend-demo/README.md

     License
-    Subject to the conditions below, you may use, copy, modify and/or merge copies of this software and associated content and documentation files (the “Software”) to test, develop, publish, distribute, sub-license and/or sell new software derived from or incorporating the Software, solely in connection with Nokia devices.
+    Subject to the conditions below, you may use, copy, modify and/or merge copies of this software and associated content and documentation files (the ï¿½Softwareï¿½) to test, develop, publish, distribute, sub-license and/or sell new software derived from or incorporating the Software, solely in connection with Nokia devices.
 Some of the documentation, content and/or software maybe licensed under